jsoref/rook/design/ceph/update-osds-in-parallel.md

 ## High-level requirements

-### Ability to set a maximumum number of OSDs to be updated simultaneously
+### Ability to set a maximum number of OSDs to be updated simultaneously
 In the worst (but unlikely) case, all OSDs which are updated for a given parallel update operation might fail to come back online after they are updated.
 Users may wish to limit the number of OSDs updated in parallel in order to avoid too many OSDs failing in this way.